Acid reflux

 Disrupted sleep

 Acid reflux, though uncomfortable, could be a sign your body is sending to let you know that your histamine sink is full and now overflowing.
-(Revisit why we use the sink analogy instead of the bucket analogy here.)
+(Check out why we think the sink analogy is a good explanation of histamine and mast cell mediated symptoms here.)

 Does it surprise you to know that acid reflux can be a histamine clearance issue?

 Histamine plays an integral role in digestion.
-It stimulates the production of hydrochloric acid in your stomach, helping to bring the pH lower in your stomach in order to turn your protein-digesting enzymes 'on'.
-This is a crucial piece of the digestion puzzle – you need the right pH to set the stage here, as your entire digestive process is governed by proper pH levels.
+It stimulates the production of hydrochloric acid in your stomach, helping to make the pH more acidic in your stomach to turn your protein-digesting enzymes 'on'.
+This is a crucial piece of the digestion puzzle – you need the right pH to set the stage, as your entire digestive process is governed by proper pH levels.

 In some cases, an excess of histamine can over-stimulate the stomach to release excess hydrochloric acid.